-The specialty also works to improve the oral health of patients and the population by supporting the development of quality assured training programs that produce specialists familiar with and experienced in clinical research, audit, and service evaluation to ensure continued improvement of patient care based upon the best evidence base.
-For example, research produced by the Oral Surgery workforce has underpinned improvement in accessibility, service quality, commissioning, sedation for anxious patients, patient safety and National Guidelines in third molar surgery, orofacial pain [Trigeminal Neuralgia (TN) and Temporo-Mandibular Disorders (TMD) through the RCS Eng], endodontic surgery, implant surgery antimicrobial stewardship and conscious sedation.
+The specialty also works to improve the oral health of patients and the population by supporting the development of quality assured training programs that produce specialists familiar with and experienced in clinical research, audit and service evaluation to ensure continued improvement of patient care based upon the best evidence base.
+For example, research produced by the OS workforce has underpinned improvement in accessibility, service quality, commissioning, sedation for anxious patients, patient safety and national guidelines in third molar surgery, orofacial pain [Trigeminal Neuralgia (TN) and Temporo-Mandibular Disorders (TMD) through the Royal College of Surgeons of England (RCSurg Eng)], endodontic surgery, implant surgery antimicrobial stewardship and conscious sedation.
 In addition, the specialty strives to improve patient safety with involvement in, and leading developments in national guidance.
-These include parameters of care for patients with third molars (FDS RCS National Guidance for wisdom tooth surgery) 2021 and patient safety LoCSSIPs.
+These include Parameters of care for patients undergoing mandibular third molar surgery 2021 and Patient Safety LoCSSIPs.
 All of these endeavours help to improve the oral health of patients and the population.

 OS improves oral health through the management of pathology of the teeth, mouth, and jaws, often relieving pain and infection.
 The complexity of the condition and the patient will determine their suitability for treatment in different environments with many being treated in NHS intermediate or secondary care settings by specialists.
-Workforce surveys and the Getting it Right First Time (GIRFT) (GIRFT OMFS 2019 and GIRFT Hospital Dentistry 2021) reports show that oral surgery procedures comprise of over 80% of secondary care activity in OS and OMFS units and most Oral Surgery providers/specialists are working in all NHS care sectors with a broad scope of activity.
-Conventionally private Oral Surgery is only refunded for consultant level staff with private indemnity recognition, and there are very few OS specialists who work solely in the private sector.
-In fact, a recent BAOS survey reported limited private work by the Oral Surgery workforce with over 85% of OS trainees working solely in the NHS.
+Workforce surveys and the Getting it Right First Time (GIRFT) (GIRFT OMFS 2019 and GIRFT Hospital Dentistry 2021) reports show that OS procedures comprise of over 80% of secondary care activity in OS and OMFS units and most OS providers/specialists are working in all NHS care sectors with a broad scope of activity.
+Conventionally private OS is only refunded for consultant level staff with private indemnity recognition, and there are very few OS specialists who work solely in the private sector.
+In fact, a recent British Association of Oral Surgeons (BAOS) survey reported limited private work by the OS workforce with over 85% of OS trainees working solely in the NHS (refer to pages 29-35 in 'Where are they now'?
+A survey of former oral surgery trainees - Gormley - 2021 - Oral Surgery - Wiley Online Library).

 Complex surgical cases on patients without co-morbidities could be suitable for treatment in NHS intermediate care environments by specialists and the development of more of these schemes would meet a definite dental public health need.
-However, the increase in the ageing population who are dentate with significant medical comorbidities, may result in a large cohort of patients who will be unsuitable for care in the primary care environment but will rely on delivery in NHS secondary care facilities which will also result in an increased need for specialist care.
+However, the increase in the ageing population who are dentate with significant medical comorbidities (refer to pages 110-117 in Challenges of exodontia in an ageing patient) may result in a large cohort of patients who will be unsuitable for care in the primary care environment but will rely on delivery in NHS secondary care facilities which will also result in an increased need for specialist care.

-2. Entry to the training programme
+3. Entry to the training programme

-Entry to an oral surgery training programme is through competitive entry and the recruitment process will ensure that applicants are assessed against the essential and desirable criteria contained within the person specification.
+Entry to an OS training programme is through competitive entry and the recruitment process will ensure that applicants are assessed against the essential and desirable criteria contained within the person specification.

-A specialty trainee must be registered with the General Dental Council.
+A specialty trainee must be registered with the GDC.
 It is desirable that during previous early years training the individual has experienced work in as many sectors of dental provision as possible.
 Evidence of excellence in terms of attributes such as motivation, career commitment will be expected, as will an ability to demonstrate the competences and capabilities required for entry to specialist training, either by successfully completing a period of agreed dental foundation/vocational and core training or by demonstrating that those competences have been gained in another way.

-3. Outline of the training programme
+4. Outline of the training programme